rspca

 Tip 5: Travel Safe

-Remember it’s illegal to drive in a car with your dog in the front seat or on your lap!
-Keep them secure in the back of your vehicle or appropriately tethered in your ute.
-For more about appropriate ute travel with your pet, click here.
+It is important to remember that it is illegal to drive in a car with your dog in the front seat or on your lap!
+Ensure they are secure in the back of your car or appropriately tethered in your ute.
+For additional info about appropriate ute travel with your pet, click here.

-And remember, NEVER leave your pet unattended in your car or on the back of a ute.
-It’s also now a legal requirement for all dogs to be appropriately secured on the backs of utilities and in trailers.
+Be sure to NEVER leave your pet unattended in your car or on the back of a ute.
+It is now a legal requirement for all dogs to be appropriately secured on the backs of utilities and in trailers.
 Dogs inside vehicles are also required to have no more than their head protruding from windows.

-Extra tip when driving with your pooch in the car – Put the Window and Door locks on if you have that option so they can’t accidentally open them!
+Want an extra tip to use when driving with your pooch in the car?
+Put the door and window locks on, if you have that option, so they cannot open them accidentally.

-You can check out a range of travel aids for your pooch like seatbelt clips at our RSPCA World for Pets stores and online here.
+You can check out a range of travel aids for your pooch like seatbelt clips at our RSPCA World for Pets stores and online.

 Share this article